milan-zededa/eve-api/PROFILE.md

 * An authorization token (`server_token`) to verify the request against the controller-provisioned secret.
 * New or updated network configuration for one or more adapters.
+* A list of adapters for which previously submitted local changes should be reverted, restoring the controller-provided configuration.

 Behavior:

-* EVE validates the received configuration to ensure it is well-formed and only includes adapters for which local modifications are permitted by the controller user.
+* EVE validates the received configuration change to ensure it is well-formed and only includes adapters for which local modifications are permitted by the controller user.
 * Locally-modifiable fields include the IP configuration, wireless settings, and proxy configuration — the attributes defined in [NetworkPortConfig](proto/profile/network.proto).